myersm0/werkverzeichnis/README.md

 - **Human-readable source files** — Plain text JSON files (like [this one](compositions/27/c3084a.json)) you can open in any text editor, inspect, and understand
 - **Catalog precision and rigor** — Allow for multiple numbering systems per composer, with cross-references
 - **Temporal accuracy** — Attribution and catalog changes over time (reattributions, revised dates) are tracked
-- **Practical tooling** — We provide a powerful command-line interface in the Rust language for querying, validating, and managing the dataset
+- **Practical tooling** — We provide a powerful command-line interface in the Rust language for retrieval, validating, and managing the dataset
 - **Configurable output** — Display preferences (language, formatting) can be customized per user

 ## Roadmap